Lower Brazos River Floodplain Protection Planning Study is Complete. What You Need to Know

 A study commissioned by the Brazos River Authority (BRA) to better understand the effects of large rain events and provide comprehensive regional drainage criteria for the lower Brazos River watershed was recently completed.
 The study began in 2015 and was funded by a Texas Water Development Board (TWDB) Flood Protection Planning Grant.

-Results of this model will not only provide local entities with updated insight into the Brazos River’s 100 & 500-year flood elevations and flood duration, but will also help the BRA regulate releases from the eight dams along the Brazos River within the studied watershed.
+The results of this model will not only provide local entities with updated insight into the Brazos River’s 100 & 500-year flood elevations and flood duration but will also help the BRA regulate releases from the eight dams along the Brazos River within the studied watershed.
 The floodplain elevations and dam release rates will help guide local leaders as they create policy for future land use and continue to refine emergency response systems.

 The entire Brazos River watershed within the studied area covers 40,000 square miles across 18 counties.
 The upper 30,000 square miles within the watershed are controlled by a system of eight dams built along the Brazos.
-While the lower 10,000 square miles of the watershed are not controlled by any structures and are therefore considered uncontrolled.
+While the lower 10,000 square miles of the watershed is not controlled by any structures and are therefore considered uncontrolled.
 Portions of the lower watershed were previously modeled, but a comprehensive model of the entire watershed has never been completed.
-The five counties effected by this study include: Washington, Waller, Austin, Fort Bend, and Brazoria.
+The five counties affected by this study include Washington, Waller, Austin, Fort Bend, and Brazoria.

-Initiation of the study is timely and of significance because this five-county region has been one of the fastest growing areas in the country for several years, and this region of the state has also experienced substantial flooding along the Brazos River over the last three years.
-(Memorial Day 2015, Tax Day 2016, Hurricane Harvey 2017)
+Initiation of the study is timely and significant because this five-county region has been one of the fastest-growing areas in the country for several years, and this region of the state has also experienced substantial flooding along the Brazos River over the last three years.
+(Memorial Day 2015, Tax Day 2016, Hurricane Harvey 2017).

 Below is a summary of additional potential effects: